 Administrative travel that is not 100% specific to the MCSAP program will be pro-rated based on our current time study.
-However, 100% administrative travel is necessary in order to travel state wide to conduct MCSAP training to the field and to work the education and outreach events.
+However, 100% administrative travel is necessary in order to travel state wide to conduct MCSAP training to the field.